CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 * dynamically fetched based on static configuration
 * part of static configuration (previously described in "Embedded blobs" section)

 Bankers are parametrized by dynamic configuration containing injects.
-Spam botnets are fetching spam templates.
+Spam botnets fetch spam templates.
 All of these text-like things can be stored as text blobs bound to related static configuration.

 Blob → Config relations
 ^^^^^^^^^^^^^^^^^^^^^^^